ultimate271/notes/martin/storm01Prologue01.md

 Frostfangs.
 They could squat up there till the end of time and it wouldn’t prick Chett’s boils none.

+### Our group is traveling down the Milkwater, looking for wildlings also going this path
 But no. They were coming down.
 Down the Milkwater.

 Chett raised his eyes and there it was.
 The river’s stony banks were bearded by